 Institute for Liberal Arts Digital Scholarship (ILiADS)

 ILiADS offers participants a summer institute where they may develop projects in their teams of faculty, students, librarians, and (or) technologists.
 One of the great boons of ILiADS is that they are able to do so alongside a dozen or so other teams from across the country (sometimes across the globe).
-An important additional benefit of this devoted and often interactive project time, teams also work with ILiADS Liaisons, who provide help with technologies, projects’ guidance, and digital scholarship methods.
+An important additional benefit of this devoted and often interactive project time, teams also work with our pool of ILiADS Liaisons who provide help with technologies, projects’ guidance, and digital scholarship methods.